📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 There are strong demands on new alloys for additive manufacturing as currently only a few alloys are commercially available.

 - Three new alloys (low alloyed steel, stainless steel, tool steel) has been developed and successfully processed into powder.
 Microstructure analysis, printing trials and mechanical testing of these alloys are currently on-going.
-One grade has already shown very promising properties and a new patent application is currently in preparation.
+Two grade has already shown very promising properties and a new patent application has been filed.

 - Successful trials of producing high value metal powder using recycled materials, such as machining chips, obsolete parts, failed AM build parts.
 This will fully integrate our powder production activity into the circular economy and reduce powder cost.
 Several commercial orders have been received to toll atomising recycled materials.